Hélène Iswolsky: Biography

-In 1961, she made a journey by car along the route Leningrad - Novgorod - Moscow - Vladimir - Tula - Eagle - Kharkiv - Poltava - Kiev.
+In 1961, she made a journey by car along the route Leningrad - Novgorod - Moscow - Vladimir - Tula - Oryol - Kharkiv - Poltava - Kiev.
 In Moscow, she visited the tomb of Vladimir Solovyov, where she collected some soil (in December 1975 in Tivoli, New York, the soil was placed in her grave).
 In the United States, she joined the social movement Catholic Worker.
 In her 60s, Isvolsky lived at times in Tivoli.
 Not far from Tivoli was a small Benedictine monastery and she began to take an active part in its spiritual life.
 In 1972, the monastery moved about 50 miles south to Cold Spring, New York, and in summer 1974, she moved from New York City to Cold Spring to be closer.
 The brothers helped her maintain a library, an extensive archive.
 Iswolsky died on Christmas Eve 1975, in a hospital near Cold Spring.
 Shortly before her death, she became an oblate of the Traditionalist Catholic Benedictine Abbey of Regina Laudis, taking the name Olga.